-In this unit students explore the key processes and issues concerned with managing a business efficiently and effectively to achieve the business objectives.
-Students examine the different types of businesses and their respective objectives.
-They consider corporate culture, management styles, management skills and the relationship between each of these.
+In this unit students explore the key processes and considerations for managing a business efficiently and effectively to achieve business objectives.
+Students examine different types of businesses and their respective objectives and stakeholders.
+They investigate strategies to manage both staff and business operations to meet objectives, and develop an understanding of the complexity and challenge of managing businesses.
+Students compare theoretical perspectives with current practice through the use of contemporary Australian and global business case studies.